Smoothness-Adaptive Contextual Bandits: Adaptivity to Smoothness

-The key idea of the \texttt{SACB} policy lies in observing that local polynomial regression estimation of any function $f(\cdot)$ cannot largely deviate from the projection $\bm{\Gamma}_{h}^p f$ with high probability.
-That is, Assumption~\ref{assumption-global-self-similarity} is key in establishing that for a set of H\"{o}lder smooth payoff functions, not only is the estimation bias bounded from above, but also this bias cannot shrink fast (see further discussion and analysis in Appendix~\ref{appendix-local-poly}).
+The key idea of the \texttt{SACB} policy lies in observing that the local polynomial regression estimation of any function $f(\cdot)$ cannot largely deviate from the projection $\bm{\Gamma}_{h}^p f$ with high probability.
+That is, Assumption~\ref{assumption-global-self-similarity} is key in establishing that for a set of H\"{o}lder-smooth payoff functions, the estimation bias is not only bounded from above, but also cannot shrink fast (see further discussion and analysis in Appendix~\ref{appendix-local-poly}).
 This suggests an opportunity to estimate the smoothness of the payoff functions by appropriately examining the estimation bias against its variance over the unit hypercube.

-The \texttt{SACB} policy adaptively integrates a smoothness estimation sub-routine with some collection of non-adaptive policies $\{\pi_0(\beta_0)\}_{\beta_0 \in [\lbeta , \ubeta]}$ that are rate-optimal under accurate tuning of the smoothness parameter.
+The \texttt{SACB} policy adaptively integrates a smoothness estimation sub-routine with some collection of non-adaptive policies $\{\pi_0(\beta_0)\}_{\beta_0 \in [\lbeta , \ubeta]}$ that are rate optimal under accurate tuning of the smoothness parameter.
 The estimation sub-routine of \texttt{SACB} consists of three steps: $(i)$ collecting samples over the covariate space; $(ii)$ estimating the payoff functions; and~$(iii)$~conducting a hypothesis test.
 After the estimation sub-routine is terminated, the produced estimate $\hat{\beta}_{\texttt{SACB}}$ is used to choose the corresponding rate-optimal non-adaptive policy $\pi_0^{(\hat{\beta}_{\texttt{SACB}})}$.
 The following result characterizes the quality of the smoothness estimation of the \texttt{SACB} policy.